R1 | RAUMLICHTMUSIK

 Oskar Fischinger, born in 1900 in Gelnhausen and deceased in Los Angeles in 1967, was a visionary German pioneer of abstract animation.
 Long before the emergence of computer animation, music videos, or video art, he explored the interplay of abstract form, color, and sound.
 His tools were those of his time: paint, paper, wax, chemical emulsions, lignite-powered electricity, artificial light, and early light-to-sound devices.

 Beginning in Berlin 1925, he created works using up to five simultaneous 35mm projections accompanied by live music.
-Fischinger, the “Zauberer der Friedrichstraße” (Wizard of Friedrichstraße), envisioned a future in which all art forms would merge into a unified concept he called Raumlichtkunst (spatial light art).
+Fischinger, the “Zauberer der Friedrichstraße” (Wizard of Friedrichstraße), envisioned a future in which all art forms would merge into a unified concept he called Raumlichtmusik (spatial light music).

-Some of his multiple projections have been preserved: “One of these survives, R-1, A Form-Play, which contains elaborately edited mirror-image vertical patterns on the side panels and an equally intricate center montage of geometric shapes, cosmic symbols, organic wax and liquid oozes, and some drawn animation linking imagery.
-Most scenes are tinted in various colours.
-From the climactic moment, when the two extra projectors switched on, Fischinger took the original tinted strips and combined them onto Gasparcolor filmstock in 1933, when he was making the first tests with the new three-color-separation process.
-The brilliant colors are probably more vivid than the five overlapping projections of 1926/7, and indeed probably offer alternate color values because of the difference between additive overlapping of multiple projection on the same screen and the subtractive overlapping of three layered emulsions on the Gasparcolor film.
-In any case, Fischinger’s extravagant, complex R-1 remains an astonishing manifestation of integral cinema and Color Music.” – Dr. William Moritz
+Some of his multiple projections have been preserved: “One of these survives, R-1, A Form-Play [R-1, Ein Formspiel], which contains elaborately edited mirror-image vertical patterns on the side panels and an equally intricate center montage of geometric shapes, cosmic symbols, organic wax and liquid oozes, and some drawn animation linking imagery … In any case, Fischinger’s extravagant, complex R-1 remains an astonishing manifestation of integral cinema and Color Music.” – Dr. William Moritz

 Elfriede Fischinger, Oskar Fischinger’s wife and collaborator, was involved in nearly all his films from the mid-point of Studie Nr.
 8 onward.
 She painted and selected colors for Kreise, assisted frame by frame on the Muratti greift ein advertising film, and co-created sequences in Komposition in Blau, some entirely her own.
 She also managed the studio, solved practical problems, and shaped the shared creative vision of their work.
 Her training in tapestry design informed her artistic precision and visual sensibility and had a significant influence on Fischinger’s later paintings.